-This article breaks down the post-writing process for the self-publishing author, from immediately after completing your first draft to published.
+This article breaks down the self-publishing process, from immediately after completing your first draft to published.
 Click any section in the list below to jump to a certain topic, or scroll through the entire article.

 Walk Away